 Product Service Systems (PSS) describes a shift from selling goods to selling services.
-It draws on the closed loop system which circular economy relies on, that links a product’s end of life stage to the production stage; this avoids deterioration and wastage.
-Examples of this type of system includes renting products out instead of selling them, swapping items or borrowing them.
-Sourcing products in this way ensures the re-usability of products, eliminates the possibility of wastage, and decreases the likelihood of product damage.
+It draws on the closed-loop system, which the circular economy relies on, that links a product’s end-of-life stage to the production stage; this avoids deterioration and wastage.
+Examples of this type of system include renting products out instead of selling them, swapping items or borrowing them.
+Sourcing products in this way ensures the reusability of products, eliminates the possibility of wastage, and decreases the likelihood of product damage.
 Ideally, no environmental damage is being caused during the production or distribution process either.
-In PSS, the nature of the consumer and producer relationship changes, due to the transformation of production styles, consumer lifestyles and the shared responsibility of looking after a product.
+In PSS, the nature of the consumer and producer relationship changes due to the transformation of production styles, consumer lifestyles and the shared responsibility of looking after a product.

 Modularity refers to the process and outcome of designing products that can be adapted to perform different functions or fit into different spaces.
-Examples of this includes sofas that turn into chairs, sofas that can be rearranged into different patterns and structures, and a compact desk that can expand into a larger more extensive one.
-Modular designs emphasise green design and sustainability as they encourage reusability and recallability, and minimise any harmful environmental impact during the product’s lifecycle.
+Examples of this include sofas that turn into chairs, sofas that can be rearranged into different patterns and structures, and compact desks that can expand into a larger, more extensive one.
+Modular designs emphasise green design and sustainability as they encourage reusability and recall ability and minimise any harmful environmental impact during the product’s lifecycle.

 Modular designs are broken down into small pieces, so manufacturers naturally take less time to understand how to produce each part.
 Further, the simultaneous manufacture of each part creates a more efficient production process.
-The modular approach to building products also means that repairs can easily be carried out by replacing small parts.
-This is a more affordable and sustainable way of fixing products than paying for more complex costly repairs, or buying new products to replace broken ones.
+The modular approach to building products also means that repairs can easily be carried out by replacing minor parts.
+This is a more affordable and sustainable way of fixing products than paying for more complex, costly repairs or buying new products to replace broken ones.

-A faster production process also results in less energy being used; protecting the environment.
-Modular items are flexible, so when a customer’s situation changes they don’t need to buy another product.
+A faster production process also results in less energy being used, protecting the environment.
+Modular items are flexible, so when a customer’s situation changes, they don’t need to buy another product.
 Instead, they can use the same product and just rearrange it to fit different needs.
-Modular items are also multi-functional, and this reduces their need to buy different products for different purposes.
-The flexibility and multi-functional nature of modular products creates a more sustainable approach to buying products, as it encourages their reuse and limits the materials and energy needed to constantly create new, less useful and adaptable, products.
+Modular items are also multi-functional, and this reduces their need to buy other products for different purposes.
+The flexibility and multi-functional nature of modular products create a more sustainable approach to buying products, as it encourages their reuse and limits the materials and energy needed to constantly create new, less valuable and adaptable products.

 Another effective method of promoting green design sustainability is designing products for disassembly.
-This describes the act of producing a product which can be easily taken apart; meaning that it can be easily separated and recycled at the end of its lifecycle, and easily taken apart for repairs.
+This describes the act of producing a product that can be quickly taken apart, meaning that it can be easily separated and recycled at the end of its lifecycle and promptly taken apart for repairs.

-This is achieved by selecting the right materials and putting the parts together in the right way.
-Simple changes like using a single fastener to connect multiple parts together, or using screws instead of nuts and bolts can help to achieve disassembly.
-While simple, these changes can be hugely effective at making products sustainable, by reducing the likelihood of wastage at the end of its lifecycle.
-In addition, instead of discarding products when they stop working, designing products with disassembly in mind makes repairs cheaper and easier to carry out; promoting the continued use of a product instead of the linear model of discarding and replacing.
+This is achieved by selecting suitable materials and putting the parts together in the right way.
+Simple changes like using a single fastener to connect multiple parts together or using screws instead of nuts and bolts can help to achieve disassembly.
+While simple, these changes can be hugely effective at making products sustainable by reducing the likelihood of wastage at the end of their lifecycle.
+In addition, instead of discarding products when they stop working, designing products with disassembly in mind makes repairs cheaper and easier to carry out, promoting the continued use of a product instead of the linear model of discarding and replacing.

-The ways we have become accustomed to living and working has resulted in an environmental and ecological crisis that threatens our existence.
-Green design sustainability encompasses a set of principles and practises which are being offered as an alternative, and more sustainable means of living that protects the environment and in turn, protects us.
+The ways we have become accustomed to living and working have resulted in an environmental and ecological crisis that threatens our existence.
+Green design sustainability encompasses a set of principles and practises which are being offered as an alternative and more sustainable means of living that protects the environment and, in turn, protects us.

-To achieve green design sustainability, we should start to incorporate the principles of a circular economy and eco design into our society.
-We should also start to behave in accordance with the ‘Buyearchy of needs’.
-Examples of how to put these ideas into practise include Product Service systems, Modularity and Disassembly.
+To achieve green design sustainability, we should start to incorporate the principles of a circular economy and eco-design into our society.
+We should also begin to behave in accordance with the ‘Buyearchy of needs’.
+Examples of how to put these ideas into practice include Product Service systems, Modularity and Disassembly.